HarryLoofah/bead-calculator/README.md

 bead-counter
 ============

-A simple Python project to help peyote stitch beadworkers to start their project.
+A simple Python script to help peyote stitch beadworkers to figure out how many beads to use to start a new project.

 BeadCounter checks to make sure that the number of beads used in the project will work mathematically and lets the beadworker know what design elements will be possible